 PUBLICATION: Fellows are invited to publish work on our online magazine, The Margins;

 MENTORSHIP: In the second half of the fellowship term, fellows are paired with an established writer who will meet with fellows either in-person or virtually at minimum four times during and after the fellowship year.
-Previous mentors include Hua Hsu, Tina Chang, Monica Youn, Alexander Chee, Meera Nair, and Kaitlyn Greenidge;
+Previous mentors have included Monica Youn, Rick Barot, Alexander Chee, Susan Choi, Carmen Maria Machado, and many more.

 CAREER BUILDING: Fellows are offered access to private career meet-ups and meetings with editors, agents, and fellow writers;

-WRITING WORKSHOPS: One free writing workshop organized through AAWW ($200); Through our continued partnership with Catapult, 2021 Fellows will also receive a scholarship for a six-week workshop (or its equivalent value toward other Catapult classes;
+WRITING WORKSHOPS: One free writing workshop organized through AAWW (equivalent value of $200); Through our continued partnership with Catapult, 2023 Fellows will also receive a scholarship for a six-week workshop (or its equivalent value toward other Catapult classes);

-GUIDANCE: AAWW Programs Manager will meet with you monthly throughout the fellowship year to discuss your career goals and how AAWW can help you meet them;
+GUIDANCE: AAWW Programs Manager and Coordinator will meet with Fellows’ monthly throughout the fellowship year to discuss career goals and how AAWW can help meet them;

 FINAL READING: Fellows will take to the stage with their mentors for a final celebratory reading at the culmination of the fellowship year;